-Cultural musicology, affect theory, popular culture, memory studies, media and technology, social activism movements
+Cultural musicology and musical semiotics, affect theory, popular culture, memory studies, media and technology, social activism

 Ian is a current PhD student in Cultural Studies.
 He grew up in Massachusetts and earned his BA in English from the University of Massachusetts, Amherst in 2013.
 Shortly afterwards (after living in North Carolina for a time) he moved to Kansas to pursue an MA in English at Kansas State University.
 After completing his degree in 2015, he spent several years as an instructor in the English department at K-State before deciding to pursue his PhD in Cultural Studies at GMU.